kenjitheman/astrodata-api-client/README.md

 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-- Please make sure to update tests as appropriate.

 ## License